 If you rent, plan to move soon, or have a small space, a window air conditioner makes good financial sense.
 It is a much lower investment than central air conditioning or a heat pump.
 It can save you money on your energy bill.
 You can take it with you when you vacate.

-Most people install window air conditioners themselves, though folks with disabilities or the elderly can turn to trained technicians for professional installation.
+Most people install window a/c units themselves, though folks with disabilities or the elderly can turn to trained technicians for professional installation.
 Most window air conditioners simply plug into a wall outlet.
 You may need to use screws and a screwdriver to secure the air conditioner and prevent the window from accidentally sliding open.

 Should I Buy a Portable Air Conditioner?